 HIST 876 Canada at War

 An exploration of war in a Canadian context, with an emphasis on how war has shaped Canadian society and the relationship between Canada and its armed forces.
-Topics to be studied, from a Canadian perspective, include the military as a profession, military culture, combat stress, leadership, gender and sexuality in the military, and mutinies.
-(May be offered jointly with HIST 476.)
-Two term seminar; fall/winter.
+Topics to be studied, from a Canadian perspective, include the nature of war, the new military history, the military identity of an unmilitary people, and the military as a profession.
+The course will also offer students the opportunity to engage in original research in the field (3.0 credit units).
 A. English.

 HIST 877 History, Memory, Commemoration